Arthritis in Children: 4 Things to Know

 Rising awareness of this condition is important to avoid a late diagnosis.
 A delayed diagnosis may result in permanent joint damage that, in time, could lead to loss of mobility and deformities into adulthood.
 Rheumatoid arthritis can also affect the immune system and some internal organs.

 Usually diagnosed by pediatric rheumatologists with a thorough examination, the most important step for diagnosis begins with parents paying attention to their children.
-Potential signs of inflammatory arthritis in kids are:

-Juvenile inflammatory arthritis usually responds very well to treatment, most especially when identified early.
+Juvenile inflammatory arthritis usually responds well to treatment, most especially when identified early.
 Treatments include local injections into affected joints followed by oral medications that regulate an overactive immune system and reduce arthritic inflammation.

 It is important to consult a physician as soon as possible.